RedHat-UX/red-hat-design-system/docs/foundations/grid.md

     </figure>
   </uxdot-example>

-  <h3>Gutters</h3>
+  ### Gutters

-  <p>Gutters are the spaces in between columns, they also change depending on the screen size.
-Gutters help separate content into layouts based on the amount of columns being used.</p>
+  Gutters are the spaces in between columns, they also change depending on the screen size.
+Gutters help separate content into layouts based on the amount of columns being used.

   <div class="grid">
     <uxdot-example variant="full" no-border>
       <img src="{{ '/assets/grid/grid-gutters-desktop.svg' | url }}" alt="Grid gutters on desktop">
     </uxdot-example>
     <uxdot-example variant="full" no-border alignment="left" width-adjustment="576px">
       <img src="{{ '/assets/grid/grid-gutters-mobile.svg' | url }}" alt="Grid gutters on mobile">
     </uxdot-example>
   </div>

-  <h3>Margins</h3>
+  ### Margins

-  <p>Margins are the spaces between a grid and the edges of the screen or window.
-They can be the same width or larger than gutters, depending on the screen size.</p>
+  Margins are the spaces between a grid and the edges of the screen or window.
+They can be the same width or larger than gutters, depending on the screen size.

-  <h3>Large screens</h3>
+  ### Large screens

-  <p>The grid for large screens features 12 columns, like desktop and tablet.
-Column, gutter, and margin widths reduce as breakpoints get smaller.</p>
+  The grid for large screens features 12 columns, like desktop and tablet.
+Column, gutter, and margin widths reduce as breakpoints get smaller.

   <uxdot-example variant="full" no-border>
     <img src="{{ '/assets/grid/grid-margins-desktop.svg' | url }}" alt="Grid margins on desktop">
   </uxdot-example>

-  <h3>Small screens</h3>
+  ### Small screens

-  <p>The grid for small screens features one column.
-In rare cases, content on small screens can sometimes be arranged in two columns.</p>
+  The grid for small screens features one column.
+In rare cases, content on small screens can sometimes be arranged in two columns.

   <uxdot-example variant="full" no-border alignment="left" width-adjustment="576px">
     <img src="{{ '/assets/grid/grid-margins-mobile.svg' | url }}" alt="Grid margins on mobile">